US lawmakers approve charges against Donald Trump | DW | 13.12.2019

 The House Judiciary Committee approved articles that charge Trump with abuse of power and obstruction of Congress over pressuring Ukrainian President Volodymyr Zelenskiy to investigate Democrat political opponents in the US on his behalf.

-The vote was 23 in favor and 17 against and went down strictly along party lines.
+The vote was 23 in favor and 17 against, reflecting the Democrat-Republican split on the committee.

 "Today is solemn and sad day," said Committee chairman Jerry Nadler of the Democratic Party.
 "For the third time in a little over a century and a half, the House Judiciary Committee has voted articles of impeachment against the president."